logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/list-table-grid/check-selected-items.md

 ## Description

 Check the selection status of specified items in a multiple selection control.
-Result is Passed ifall the specified items are selected; otherwise Failed.
+Result is Passed if all the specified items are selected; otherwise Failed.

 ## Arguments